Onther-Tech/tokyo-input/README.md

                           // refund partial amount of ether
                           // if raised weia amount is over cap
         min_purchase_limit: Uint, // 0 for no limit,
+                                  // reject token purchase
+                                  // over this amount of ether
-        max_purchase_limit: Uint, // 0 for no limit
+        max_purchase_limit: Uint, // 0 for no limit,
+                                  // reject token purchase
+                                  // under this amount of ether
         kyc: Boolean, // check kyc for this stage
       }
     ],
     valid_purchase: {
       max_purchase_limit : Uint, // ( 0 for no limit )
-                                 // reject token purchase
-                                 // over this amount of ether
+                                 // limit purchaser from funding too many ether.
+                                 // this doesn't reject TX, but reduce msg.value to fit this limit
+                                 // and refund not-funded ether.
       min_purchase_limit : Uint, // ( 0 for no limit )
                                  // reject token purchase
                                  // under this amount of ether